-Intesa Sanpaolo's relation with Italian think tanks and professional and industry associations is made of an intense activity of dialogue and common commitment, in which the theme of sustainability became central over time.
+Intesa Sanpaolo strongly collaborates with Italian think tanks, professional and industry associations in a common commitment on the theme of sustainability that has become central over time.

-The issues of access to credit (public guarantees) and grants and/or alternative tools to promote the competitiveness of companies, also deepened in the Plenary and in differentcontext of working groups, such as the Italian Financial Center for Sustainability leaded by banking and finance associations (ABI and Sustainable Reindustrialization.Febaf), as well as through direct talks with national and local public institutions, were also given special attention.
+The issues of access to credit (public guarantees) and grants and/or alternative tools to support companies affected by the COVID-19 crisis to promote the competitiveness of companies, also deepened in the Plenary and in different context of working groups, such as the Italian Financial Center for Sustainability leaded by banking and finance associations (ABI and Sustainable Reindustrialization.Febaf), as well as through direct talks with national and local public institutions, were also given special attention.
 A detailed monitoring of grants offered by regions and regional financial companies has been prepared.
 A specific focus in this area has been reserved to those aimed at supporting innovative companies, new-established companies (start-ups) and youth entrepreneurship.